ssehztirom/Exploring-generative-deep-learning-for-omics-data-by-using-log-linear-models/README.md

 [PatternsByLogLin.jl](https://github.com/ssehztirom/PatternsByLogLin.jl).

 The Notebook has been tested with Julia v.
 1.0.5 LTS running on Linux Mint 17.3 (Ubuntu 14.04).
-During evaluation, all required packages, including `LogLinearModels.jl` and `PatternsByLogLin` are automatically installed.
+During evaluation, all required packages, including `LogLinearModels.jl` and `PatternsByLogLin.jl` are automatically installed.